-- 1963 The City Council took over the churchyard and flattened gravestones. - 1974 Pat Gray publishes "Stoke Damerel Parish Church A History" - 1977 Lead stolen from organ loft roof.
-Hele & Co. repaired the organ. - 1977 Bells re-hung as peal of eight. - 1977 Pat Gray's History of Stoke Damerel, 2nd.
-Edition, sold at 20d. per copy.

-- 1986 Stoke Damerel Parish Hall was declared unsafe and was closed.
+1963 - The City Council took over the churchyard and flattened gravestones.

+- 1974 Pat Gray publishes "Stoke Damerel Parish Church A History". - 1977 Lead stolen from organ loft roof, allowing water to enter.
+Following replacement of the lead, Hele & Co. repaired the organ. - 1977 Bells re-hung as a peal of eight. - 1977 Pat Gray's History of Stoke Damerel, 2nd.
+Edition sold at 20d. per copy. - 1986 Stoke Damerel Parish Hall was declared unsafe and was closed.
 The Parish Hall and the Church of England Men's Club building were subsequently both demolished.
-The new Parish Centre was then built adjacent to the church. - 2016 Major works undertaken including new lighting and floor being re-laid to one level in limestone, with underfloor heating. - 2018 Reverend Keith Robus R.N., formerly Chaplain of Britannia Naval College, Dartmouth, becomes the 46th.
+The new Parish Centre was then built adjacent to the church. - 2016 Major works undertaken including new lighting, removal of all of the congregation pews, and the floor being re-laid to one level in limestone, with underfloor heating. - 2018 Reverend Keith Robus M.A., R.N., formerly Church of England Chaplain of Britannia Naval College, Dartmouth, becomes the 46th.
 Rector of Stoke Damerel parish church since the year 1310.

 REVEREND KEITH ROBUS R.N.
+[FROM AN ORIGINAL PHOTOGRAPH ON STOKE DAMEREL CHURCH FACEBOOK PAGE]

-2020 New sound and camera system installed which allows Stoke Damerel parish church to broadcast church services live, to the world, via 'YouTube'.

-2021 Second Rectors Board created by local wood carver, Eric ???, using oak from redundant 1930's pew [original carved by James B. Hunt] combined with oak from redundant 1950's altar rail [original carved by Violet Pinwill]
+- 2020 New sound and camera system installed which allows Stoke Damerel parish church to broadcast church services live, to the world, via 'YouTube'. - 2020 Installation of second Rectors Board, created by local wood carver, Eric Anning, using hardwood salvaged from a redundant 1930's pew [original designed by Chas Cheverton and carved by James B. Hunt], combined with hardwood carvings taken from redundant 1950's altar rail [original carved by Violet Pinwill].

-SECOND RECTORS BOARD
+SECOND RECTORS BOARD BY ERIC ANNING